Bisrat-Weldegiyorgis/UroVisionAI/README.md

 # 5. Run application
 streamlit run app.py

+---

-🧠 Tech Stack
+# 🧠 Tech Stack

-Python 🐍
+- Python 🐍
-PyTorch 🔥
+- PyTorch 🔥
-Streamlit 🌐
+- Streamlit 🌐
-TorchVision 👁️
+- TorchVision 👁️
-PIL (Pillow) 🖼️
+- PIL (Pillow) 🖼️

+---

-⚠️ Disclaimer
+# ⚠️ Disclaimer

 UroVisionAI is intended for educational and research purposes only.
 It is not a replacement for professional medical diagnosis.

 Always consult a licensed healthcare professional for medical decisions.

+---

-👨‍💻 Developed by
+# 👨‍💻 Developed by

-🧑‍💻 Bisrat Weldegiyorgis
+## 🧑‍💻 **Bisrat Weldegiyorgis**

 AI Engineer | Medical AI Systems Developer
 Focused on Deep Learning & Healthcare AI Innovation

 🔗 Live App: https://urovisionai.streamlit.app/

+---

-📜 License
+# 📜 License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project for educational and research purposes.